Torehirth/ProgrammingFoundations_CA/README.md

 - Name: Name of gear (string).
 - Ratio: Gear ratio (number).

-Revs: Engine revolutions per minute (number).
+Revs: Engine revolutions per minute, initially zero (number).

-Speed: Speed of car (number).
+Speed: Speed of car, initially zero (number).

-On: Ignition of carv(bolean).
+On: Ignition of car, initially off (bolean).

+function: This function determines if the cars engine is running or not.